Level: 6 | Duration: 1 Year | Start Date: September

 Modules of Study

-- Changes and Development in Education (30 credits at Level 6)
+- Changes and Developments in Education (20 credits)

 Throughout the course, you will engage in: work-based tasks, creation of resources to support learning, observation of the practice of professionals, reflection on organisational practice, wider understanding of sector practice and work placement research.